nsanders9022/BestRestaurant/README.md

 TOMORROW:

 Search by cuisine, name, delivery, location
-Sort
+Sort by other thing?
+display cuisine type on restaurant page add delete and edit to restaurants further exploration if we want